 5. Have a Clean Criminal Background Check

 A clean criminal background check must be provided to obtain the Non-Immigrant B Visa.
-This can be a federal background check or a local police check that you can obtain from your state of residency prior to your departure.
+This can be a federal background check or a local police check you can obtain from your state of residency before your departure.

 6. Consider Other Factors: Age, Prior Teaching Experience and Health Check